andrewchambers/bupstash/doc/quickstart.md

 We offer statically linked precompiled versions at our releases page (make link XXX).

-Simply extract the desired bupstash binary, and add it your path:
+Simply extract the bupstash binary for your platform, and add it your system PATH:

 ```
 wget TODO
 tar xvf ./bupstash-*.tar.gz